 “It became my lifestyle and I left everything in New York City and flew West to change my life.”

 On his 24th birthday he promised not to betray himself and live vegan.

 He moved to Oregon soon before Robert Cheeke left.
 Robert was well known for the way in which he had raised the profile of veganism in bodybuilding.
 He had the idea of building a team to perform as vegans on stage and break stereotypes, but the time was not yet right.

 “He left me with this fancy red car that I kept getting tickets with.
 I sold the car and said I would try to make the dream come true.
 I reached out to a couple of bodybuilders.”

 Since then it’s grown.

 Aside for setting an example to onlookers, the team are raising eyebrows among competitors.
-The team interact and are always on good terms with other competitors, and for some it’s an introduction to veganism.
+The team interacts in a welcoming and non-judgemental way and are always on good terms with other competitors, and for some it’s an introduction to veganism.